Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 * Add text on and references to QNAME minimisation RFC and deployment measurements
 * Correct outdated references
 * Clarify scope
+* Clarify what risks are considered in section 3.4.2
+* Re-structure section 3.5 (was 2.5), re-work several sections here
+* Add discussion of resolver selection

 draft-ietf-dprive-rfc7627-bis-00